World Bound Adventures: Fiji 2026

 Group camping equipment

-Admission into all activities based on itinerary
+Admission into all activities based on the itinerary

 World Bound curriculum, World Bound Certificate of Completion, and t-shirt

-Does not include: Flights to and from Vancouver, anything not mentioned above.
+Does not include: Anything not mentioned above.

 Packing List